neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ### 1. Naive techniques

-### 2. sequential LSB replacement and the histogram attack
+### 2. Sequential LSB replacement and the histogram attack

-### 3. random LSB replacement and the SPA attack
+### 3. Random LSB replacement and the SPA attack

 ### 4. LSB Matching and Machine Learning